muradaghyv/contextual_embeddings/notes.md

 * Note that: **595iiq_dataset.jsonl** and **817_dataset.jsonl** files couldn't generate hard negatives.
 Should investigate it.

 * The `_minedHN.jsonl` ending files are hard mined negatives.

+## Notes 03.06.2025
+* Modified all dataset files (*.jsonl* files) so that each line consists of 1 full query: query itself, positive and negative answers and prompt, **removed** _pos_scores and neg_scores_ , because distillation knowledge is not used.

+* applied mining of hard negatives to all datasets and saved them in the directory of `data/mined_HN`.

+* I tried to run training script of BGE-M3 model, but it was giving so much errors.
+I fixed all of them, but 1 of them remained problematic.

+* **CUDA Out-Of-Memory** problem.
+It says that 5.5 GiB of GPU storage is used and 2.12 more GoB is needed for storing optimizer states, however, there is no such an available memory on GPU.
+I have to analyze this script from the very beginning and understand what is the problem.
+It looks like that tis is a significant problem and I need to address ASAP.